Loopring/protocols/packages/loopring_v3/DESIGN.md

 - On-chain withdrawal
 - Order Cancellation

-Circuits with and without on-chain data availability are available.
+Circuits with and without on-chain data-availability are available.
 We also support a couple of different block sizes for each circuit type to reduce the proving time without pading too many non-op works (or long delays until the block can be completely filled).

 ### Committing and Verifying Blocks On-chain